 - Preheat oven to 425 degrees F and prepare three bowls for breading the turkey.
 One for flour.
 One for egg wash.
 One for breadcrumbs.

-- Dip the rolled cutlet first into the flour, then egg wash and then breadcrumbs and place on a baking sheet.
-Repeat.
+- Dip the rolled cutlet first into the flour, then into egg and then breadcrumbs and place on a baking sheet.
+Repeat for all pieces.

 - Spray the breaded turkey cutlets with cooking spray and bake for 15-20 minutes or until turkey is cooked through.

 Visit the recipe index to search for more recipes by category.